-Clos de l’Oratoire des Papes Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Clos de l’Oratoire des Papes Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, a history of the property, information on the vineyards, and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

-Clos de l’Oratoire des Papes dates back to the late 1800’s when it was established by the Armouroux family.
+Clos de l’Oratoire des Papes dates back to the late 1800s, 1880 to be exact.
+That is the year Edouard Amouroux bought the vineyard and established what is now known as Clos de l’Oratoire des Papes.
 The estate took its name from the small chapel located in their Southern Rhone Valley vineyards.
+The design for the label on their bottles was created in 1926 and is still in use today.
 In 1999, the owner of Ogier Caves des Papes purchased Clos de l’Oratoire des Papes from the Amouroux family.

 Clos de l’Oratorie Vineyards, Wines, Winemaking

-Clos de l’Oratoire des Papes produces two red, Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Clos de l’Oratoire des Papes produces 2 red, Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Serving and Decanting Clos de l’Oratoire with Wine, Food Pairing Tips
+Serving Clos de l’Oratoire with Wine, Food Pairing Tips

 Clos de l'Oratoire des Papes Wine Tasting Notes

 Following the initial note of ripe, white peach, the wine quickly moves to its core of honeysuckle and fresh, sweet citrus.
 On the palate the wine is juicy and fresh with the perfect snap to the yellow fruit in the finish.
 Drink from 2022 - 2028

 1,457 Views Tasted Jan 9, 2022